MarcoMuellner/openapi-python-generator/docs/references/index.md

 --pydantic-version [v1|v2]
                          Pydantic version to use for generated models.
                          Defaults to 'v2'.

+--formatter [black|none]
+                         Option to choose which auto formatter is applied.
+                         Defaults to 'black'.

 --version                Show the version and exit.
 -h, --help              Show this help message and exit.